DECODEproject/credential-issuer/README.md

 will have it's own keypair (in form of a Credential Issuer Keypair, Coconut flow 03) and the public `verification_key` will be printed as a result

+**IoT vs. DDDC** the real difference between the two use-cases is to allowing reissue the credentials for the same user.
+To differenciate this behaviout each Authorizable Attibute has a boolean parameter `reissuable` that should be passed.
+IoT want to pass it as `true` to allow reissuing of the credentials.

 #### /authorizable_attribute/{authorizable_attribute_id}

 This allows to retrieve the Authorizable Attibute by the `authorizable_attribute_id`